xuankimtran/docs-1/pages/katalon-studio/docs/activate-KSE.md

 To activate the trial license, in the **Katalon Studio Activation** dialog, enter the email and password registered for your Katalon account, then click **Activate**.

-You can start using KSE and KRE for 30 days.
-When your trial period expires, you need to purchase licenses to continue using KSE and KRE, or you can use the Katalon Studio free license with basic testing features.
-At any time, you can upgrade the free Katalon Studio to Katalon Studio Enterprise without re-download.

 ### Activate Purchased Licenses with the Internet

 When the Owner or Admin of your Organization already granted you a license by adding you to the **Register Users** list, you can activate your KSE and KRE in Katalon Studio.